 The Brain Tumor Program is one of the largest pediatric programs for children with brain tumors in the western United States.
 Physicians, nurses, social workers, child life specialists, parent liaisons and chaplains help each family through the initial surgery and subsequent radiation and/or chemotherapy regimens.
-The Service specializes in the treatment of complex tumors involving the midline, posterior fossa, cerebello-pontine angle, and skull base.
-John Crawford, M.D., M.S., Director of Rady Children’s Neuro-Oncology Program and Co-director of the multidisciplinary Neuro-Oncology Comprehensive Clinic, leads the monthly CNS tumor conferences.
+The program specializes in the treatment of complex tumors involving the midline, posterior fossa, cerebello-pontine angle, and skull base.
+John Crawford, M.D., M.S., director of Rady Children’s Neuro-Oncology Program and co-director of the multidisciplinary Neuro-Oncology Comprehensive Clinic, leads the monthly CNS tumor conferences.

 Along with starting a cerebral tissue bank at Rady Children’s, the Division has developed close relationships with laboratories at The Scripps Research Institute, UC San Diego and the Sanford Burnham Prebys Medical Discovery Institute.

 Our program offers minimally invasive epilepsy procedures, including cutting-edge laser surgery and robotic surgery.
 Among the advantages of these procedures are a faster operation time, minimal sutures, quicker recovery time and reduced scarring.
 Learn more.

 A multidisciplinary team from Orthopedics, Neurosurgery and Occupational Therapy/Hand Therapy – along with physician assistants and nurse clinic coordinator – provides comprehensive evaluations and follow-up services for children with brachial plexus injuries.
 Dr. Justin Brown directs the Neurosurgery Peripheral Nerve Program.
 Read more about the Brachial Plexus Clinic.